 We think you are waiting to know how to install WordPress on your local server and start developing your website.
 So, let’s explore how to install WordPress on your computer.

 Now, after you have successfully installed localhost on your computer the next step you should be doing is downloading and installing WordPress on your localhost.

 First, download a fresh copy of the latest version of WordPress from www.wordpress.org.

 WordPress file will be downloaded in zip format.
-Extract the contents and copy it to the new folder.
-Rename the folder as you like for example here we have named it as “wordpress1”.
+Extract the contents and copy them to the new folder.
+Rename the folder as you like for example here we have named it “wordpress1”.

 Copy and Paste your wordpress1 folder in here.

 Setting Up Database

 Open your web browser and go type the address as “localhost/PHPMyAdmin”.
 Make sure your localhost server is up and running with Apache and MySQL.

 The following page shown in the figure will display on your screen:

 Now, select the database and create a database for your WordPress, let’s say for e.g. “table” as shown in the figure below.